Pinta365/BucketFS/README.md

 Initialize a bucket with the specified configuration.
 Optionally provides a custom `name` for the bucket instance, allowing you to manage multiple buckets simultaneously.
 Returns the name of the initialized bucket instance.

-Dependencies are loaded dynamically only when needed, so using memory or filesystem providers won't load cloud storage dependencies.
+BucketFS uses a plugin-based architecture where each storage provider is implemented as an isolated plugin.
+Plugins are lazy-loaded only when their provider is used, ensuring dependencies aren't loaded unless needed.
+For example, using the memory or filesystem providers won't load cloud storage SDK dependencies.

 #### `getBucket(name?: string): BucketInstance`